klvenky/music-library-cleanup/README.md

 ## License

 This project is open source and available under the MIT License.

-## Disclaimer

-This script modifies file names.
-Always test with `--dry-run` first and consider backing up your music files before running the script on important collections.